 The most difficult factor might be in finding the right vendor who can build/implement a virtual customer assistant according to your needs.
 It is always better to ask details like a product roadmap to assess the vendor’s maturity level.
 It would also be good to get a reference about the vendor from known circles.

 The last and the most important task is to first test the VCA before putting it into live production.
 Extensive testing is necessary to get the technology to perform within acceptable boundaries.
 Thus you can ensure there are no hiccups during implementation and the solution perfectly meets customer expectations.

-All the above factors will help you to critically analyse and come to a conclusion about how your business needs to go in for a Virtual Customer Assistant to drive great experiences!
+All the above factors will help you to critically analyze and come to a conclusion about how your business needs to go in for a virtual customer assistant to drive great experiences!